 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we donot provide a separate opinion on these matters.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matter How our audit addressed the Key audit matter Re coverability of loans issued to the Guarantor of the bonds Loans and receivables include funds advanced to a fellow subsidiary, Exalco Properties Limited, who is the guarantor of the bonds We have agreed the terms of this loan to the supporting loan agreement. issued by the Company.
-The loan balance with this related party as at 31 December 2019 amounted to $C15$ million refer to Note 4.
-We have assessed the financial soundness of the fellow subsidiary, Exalco Properties Limited, which is also the guarantor of the company's bonds.
-In doing this, we made reference to the latest audited As explained in accounting policy note 1.3, the recoverability of the loan is assessed at the end doing this, we made reference to the latest audited financial statements, management accounts, cash flows projections.
-COVID-10 assessment, forecasts flows projections, COVID-19 assessment, forecasts and other prospective information made available to us.
+Key audit matter

+How our audit addressed the Key audit matter

+Recoverability of loans issued to the Guarantor of the bonds

+Loans and receivables include funds advanced to a fellow subsidiary, Exalco Properties Limited, who is the guarantor of the bonds issued by the Company.
+The loan balance with this related party as at 31 December 2020 amounted to €15 million (refer to Note 4).

+As explained in accounting policy note 1.3, the recoverability of the loan is assessed at the end of each financial period.